Scientific: Celtis pallida (also known incorrectly as C. spinosa var. pallida, C. tala var. pallida, or Momisia pallida)

 Propagation: Cuttings, seed germinate rapidly if sown fresh.

-Additional comments: Relatively non-ornamental medium shrub that is generally found only in desert landscapes, desert restoration projects, or native plantings.
+Additional comments: Desert hackberry is a relatively non-ornamental, medium-sized desert native shrub that is generally used only for desert restoration projects or Sonoran Desert native plantings.